remllezrovert/vimwiki/java-theory.md

 <details> <summary>Lingo</summary>

 Modular development - Devide a program into modules or microservices.
-Test and develop each separately.
+Test and develop each separately. </br>

 Incremental development - test as you develop.
-Test constantly.
+Test constantly. </br>

 Method stub - empty or "abstract" method that does nothing YET.
-Will eventually do something
+Will eventually do something </br>

+- Substitution principle - Any subclass of an object can be used in place of that object.
+You can </br>
+    - Example: you can add both cars and planes to the vehicle array.